 Quite possibly the definitive Guilty Pleasure

-.
+at a steady pace).
 Had a particularly large fandom in the United Kingdom

 ) begging them to have it uncancelled